 Breaking lease equitably

-Whether you’re a tenant or a landlord, changes in life can present themselves without warning and it is important that we have empathy for each other.
-Open and honest communication is the key to coming to a reasonable settlement with fair outcomes for all involved.
+Whether you’re a tenant or a landlord, the status quo can change without warning.
+So, it’s important that the TA anticipates what may happen in the course of a lease.
+Ultimately, however, it’s ideal for landlord and tenant to have empathy for each other.
+Open and honest communication is the key to coming to a reasonable settlement with fair outcomes for all involved, without things getting ugly.

 Voice your thoughts in the comments section or on our Facebook community page.

 If you found this article helpful, 99.co recommends Renting out a room?
 9 landlord must-dos to avoid headaches and How to rent out a condo quickly in Singapore: a 7-step guide